-Availability of preliminary relief (i.e., preliminary injunctions and seizures).
-Preliminary relief is available, with regards to preliminary injunctions as well as seizures.
+Preliminary Relief (i.e., preliminary injunctions and seizures).Preliminary relief is available, both in the form of injunctions as well as seizures.

-Until recently, courts even issued ex parte injunctions, but due to recent case law by the German Constitutional Court, either the claimant (by way of warning letters or the like)97 or the court has to ensure the defendant's right to be heard.
-Ex parte injunctions are still possible, but only in rare circumstances, e.g., in trade-fair matters.98
+Until recently, courts even issued ex parte injunctions, but due to recent case law by the German Constitutional Court, either the claimant (by way of warning letters or the like) or the court has to ensure the defendant's right to be heard.
+Ex parte injunctions are still possible, but only in rare circumstances, e.g., in trade-fair matters.

-Availability of injunctive relief.
+Injunctive Relief.
 Under German patent law, an injunction is issued if infringement is found (i.e., German courts issue so-called "quasi-automatic" injunctions).
 Since the reform of the German Patent Act in 2021, the claim for an injunction can be excluded or tailored in view of any disproportionate hardship for the defendant.
 However, that change in law merely codified the leading and very restrictive case law of the Federal Court of Justice (Germany's highest court) so that an exclusion or tailoring of an injunction should only occur in exceptional and rare cases.
 Under an injunction, the defendant is ordered to cease and desist from, inter alia, manufacturing, offering for sale, distributing, and using the attacked product or process.